crowdymous/crowdymous.github.io/_pages/about.md

-Even if little pieces of data might not seem that valuable to a private individual, attackers and hostile entities collecting large amounts of this seemingly trivial data can develop a massive financial, social and political leverage on people as a whole.
+Even if little pieces of data might not seem that valuable to a private individual, attackers and hostile entities collecting large amounts of this seemingly trivial data can develop a massive financial, social and political leverage on people as a whole, or even sometimes against individuals as well.

 While there are initiatives and even laws in some jurisdictions around the world to handle user's data properly, the requirements